whscienceteacher/whscienceteacher.github.io/README.md

 [Piano](/piano/) - **Physics** - Keyboard that plays sounds.
 Keys are numbered and also show musical notes.
 All keys work.
 Also available in a [version that shows a longitudinal sound wave](/piano/wave/).
 In that version students can measure wavelengths.

+[Position Velocity Graph](/positionvelocitygraph/) - **Physics** - Drag a car around the screen and see the position vs. time and velocity vs. time graphs.
+There is some smoothing to simplify the motion and help make the graphs more clear.
+Works best with touch but functions with mouse.

 [Pull Cart](/pullcart/) - **Physics** - Push or pull on a cart through a spring.
 The app records force and acceleration and graphs them so students can figure out the mass is the slope.
 Can export the data as csv.
 The [Find Mass Version](/pullcart/findmass/) has three carts with different unknown masses.
 Students can download data and use linear regression to find the masses.
 Built to help high school students use the analyzing and data practice.
 The [No Random](/pullcart/nr/) version removes the randomness so students can find the slope of the force vs. acceleration graph by hand.

 [Relative Car Velocity](/relativecarvelocity/) - **Physics** - Change the velocity of a car and a truck to be faster/slower and forward/back.
 The app shows a table showing the velocity vs. time of each vehicle and the relative velocity.
 See [Velocity Table Graph Relative](/distancetablegraph/) for a drag and drop version with a graph.